lucky20511/EMV-Documents/transaction-process/overall-process.md

 ```
 -Issuer Country Code

--Application Selection Flag --> Prioirty for ABM or Non ABM
+-Application Selection Flag --> Priority for ABM or Non ABM
 ```

 \#The chosen EMV Application is activated in both terminal and smart card